 A challenging challenge

-With February fast approaching her end, I am saddened to report that I have still not managed to run a race as part of my 2013 Race a Month Challenge.
-Not for a lack of trying, however, as my January race was cancelled due to ice and my February plans have all been scuppered due to on-going Forestry Commission work on my local Park Run’s route.
+With February fast approaching its end, I am saddened to report that I have still not managed to run a race as part of my 2013 Race a Month Challenge.
+Not for a lack of trying, however, as my January race was cancelled due to ice and my February plans have all been scuppered due to ongoing Forestry Commission work on my local Park Run’s route.

 Of course, that still leaves me with the challenge of replacing my February race.

-Realising that it’s difficult to find races every month, I decided that I would accept an offer to join a charity walk on March 17 instead.
+Realising that it’s difficult to find races every month, I decided that I would accept an offer to join a charity walk on 17 March instead.
 It’s a 14-mile walk from Callander to Bridge of Allan in support of the Aberlour Children’s Charity.
-(I hope that others will allow me to count this in lieu of a proper run.)
+(I hope that others will allow me to count this instead of a proper run.)